minhducsun2002/boomer/README.md

 ##### just another Discord bot that provide information for some games
 ###### (as of commit `30977aea6c3cb1750c279a1a1aae3343be562a83`)

+---
+**I will not provide any further support for self-hosting this bot.
+You are on your own.
+You have been warned.**

+---

 Currently, the bot provides data for two games: __Fate/Grand Order__ and __osu!__, through a number of commands.

 This README will not cover how to use them - call the `help` command.